apache/cloudstack-documentation/source/installguide/hypervisor/xenserver.rst

    #.
 Watch the cluster status until it shows "Unmanaged".

-   This ensures that any actions against hosts in this cluster are not possible (i.e. VM stop/start/snapshot, etc.) and CloudStack will "ignore" the cluster (i.e. it will not react if the host goes down, etc.).
+   This ensures that any actions against hosts in this cluster are not possible (i.e. instance stop/start/snapshot, etc.) and CloudStack will "ignore" the cluster (i.e. it will not react if the host goes down, etc.).

-   This is important since in the following steps we will be migrating VMs out of band, upgrading and rebooting each host in the cluster, etc.
+   This is important since in the following steps we will be migrating instances out of band, upgrading and rebooting each host in the cluster, etc.

 #.
 Log in to one of the hosts in the cluster, and run this command to